-Aldeyra Therapeutics is sponsoring a medical research study (also called a clinical trial) to learn more about an experimental drug called ADX-2191 to treat adults with retinitis pigmentosa.
+Aldeyra Therapeutics is sponsoring a medical research study (also called a clinical trial) to learn more about an experimental drug called ADX-629 for adults with chronic cough.

-Clinical trials help doctors and scientists learn about the safety and efficacy of new drugs by comparing them to either a placebo or an existing medication, and by testing the experimental drug in different dosages and time frames.
-In this particular study, all eligible participants will receive ADX-2191 at some point.
+Clinical trials help doctors and scientists learn about potential new drugs by either comparing it to a placebo or an already approved medication.
+All eligible participants in this study will receive ADX-629 at some point.

 You may be eligible for this clinical trial if:

-You are willing to attend up to 10 study visits in a 4-month period
+You are willing to attend 10 clinic visits in the next 3 months

 Participating in a clinical trial may involve unforeseeable risks and does not guarantee that your symptoms improve.

-A full description of this trial is available on https://www.clinicaltrials.gov with the ClinicalTrials.gov Identifier: NCT05392179
+A full description of this trial is available on https://www.clinicaltrials.gov with the ClinicalTrials.gov Identifier: NCT05392192

 Eligible trial participants will:

-- Be connected with a trial doctor at Duke Eye Center in Durham, North Carolina, United States.
+- Be connected with a trial doctor at a research clinic nearest them

-- Receive study information and learn more about RP
+- Receive study information and learn more about their cough

 - Undergo health assessments and study procedures

-- Support research and the development of new drugs
+- Support research and the development of potential new drugs

 Did You Know?